Denver is becoming a great “Foodie” destination with great chefs and restaurants. Our top new finds include:

 If you like historic, plus beef, buffalo and game, you might like trying Denver’s oldest steak restaurant The Buckhorn Exchange.
 I was there recently for the first time and loved the food and the atmosphere.
 You can have everything from buffafo burgers, a buffalo reuben to larger plates.
 This is a great experience that is not to be missed.
 It is also close to downtown.

-On my list are Work & Class at 2500 Larimer whose chef Dana Rodriguez, was just nominated for a James Beard Foundation Award for Best Chef Southwest as was Slex Seidel for Fruition at 1313 E. 6th Ave.
+On my list to try are Work & Class at 2500 Larimer whose chef Dana Rodriguez, was just nominated for a James Beard Foundation Award for Best Chef Southwest in 2018.It features American and Latin American cuisine.
+2500 Larimer, Suite 101.
+Also nominated for the same award in 2018 was Slex Seidel for Fruition at 1313 E. 6th Ave.

 The renovated Union Station at 1701 Wynkoop, that reopened in 2014, has some great dining options.
 Make sure to check out Mercantile Dining & Provision.
 It is two concepts in one—one half of the space sells everything from coffee, pickled beets and fruit spreads to cheese from Fruition Farms while the other half is a full, dinner-only restaurant.
 Breakfast and lunch are served at the counter.
 Thought I enjoyed coffee, I wanted a sit down experience with a local friend.
 I therefore, enjoyed a really excellent lunch at Stoic & Genuine, Seafood & Oyster Bar.
 I had a lovely panzanella salad with scallops.
 My friend had a great lobster roll.
 It has a contemporary, sleek atmosphere with outdoor terrace seating as well.